Duration and properties of the embedded phase of star formation in 37 nearby galaxies from PHANGS-JWST: Results

 While the Holm-Bonferroni method only selects parameters related with local properties of GMCs, we note that the total duration of 21~$\mu$m emission may also be linked to global galactic properties.
 In particular, the Hubble type is identified as marginally significant correlation ($p$-value $\leq$ 0.01).
 In the right hand-side panel of Figure~\ref{plot_corr_t21}, we show that the duration of 21~$\mu$m emission anti-correlates with the Hubble morphological type.
-While this anti-correlation includes some significant scatter, we find that earlier-type galaxies hosting a bar and well-defined spiral arms, are associated with $t_{21~\mu m}$ spanning a large range of durations, up to $\sim$15\, Myr, while later-type galaxies (less massive spirals and irregular dwarf galaxies) are associated with reduced $t_{\rm 21~\mu m}$.
-We speculate that this trend may be linked to the reduced dust-content in late-type, low-metallicity environments, as we discuss further in Section \ref{subsec_discuss_met}.
+This anti-correlation includes some significant scatter, and its analysis is complicated by the fact that standard statistical metrics do not strictly apply for discrete variables, such as the Hubble type.
+Nevertheless, qualitatively, we find that earlier-type galaxies hosting a bar and well-defined spiral arms, are associated with $t_{21~\mu m}$ spanning a large range of durations, up to $\sim$15\, Myr, while later-type galaxies (less massive spirals and irregular dwarf galaxies) are associated with reduced $t_{\rm 21~\mu m}$.
+We speculate that this trend may be linked to the reduced dust-content in late-type, low-metallicity environments, as we discuss further in Section \ref{subsect_discuss_morpht}.